 The achievements of the Zand dynasty in their short-lived over Iran are considerable:

-• During the reign of Karim Khan, Iran’s borders included as far as Bahrain and the entirety of Arvand Rud.
+- During Karim Khan’s reign, Iran’s borders extended as far as Bahrain and the entirety of Arvand Rud.

-Vakil ol-Ra’aya believed that the British had no good intentions for Iran, and their goal in courting Iran was to turn it into a colony like India.
+Vakil ol-Ra’aya believed that the British had no good intentions for Iran.
+Their goal in courting Iran was to turn it into a colony like India.

 Zandieh Rulers After Karim Khan